krishnakalyan3/vscode_component/README.md

 ### [VSCodeServer](https://github.com/coder/code-server)

-A Component to run Visual Studio Code Server and access it in your browser.
+In VS Code, users can seamlessly leverage the environments that make them the most productive.
+These extensions install a server on the remote environment, allowing VS Code to smoothly interact with remote source code and runtimes.
+This component will install Visual Studio Code Server and access it in a browser.

 ### Usage